VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Results

 \section{Results}

 We present the results of our methods in two parts: First, we show the impact of our fusion method on reducing false positives generated by LiDAR-only models.
-Second, we provide an overall comparison of the 2D Average Precision (AP), comparing our fusion method with single-modality models as well as state-of-the-art fusion methods.
+Second, we provide an overall comparison of the Average Precision (3D/2DAP), comparing our fusion method with single-modality models as well as state-of-the-art fusion methods.